The Blogging Strategist's Paradoxical Dilemma

-I do have grand ideas and hopes for my blogs, and I learn helpful things on the way.
+I do have grand ideas and hopes for my blogs and I'm learning helpful things on the way.
 So far, they are improving and I'm very happy with how they are developing.
-Although I have only earned $4 from both of them together in a couple months time, that to me is a great start.
-I really do believe unique content from a blogger who cares and has something meaningful to say, outweighs any SEO strategy.
-Grabbing the attention and hearts of a few people, who become dedicated supporters of your mission, means success beyond a bunch of clicking flybys.
+Although I have only earned a total of $4 from both of them in two months, that to me is a great start.
+I really do believe unique content from a blogger who cares and has something meaningful to say outweighs any SEO strategy.
+Grabbing the attention and hearts of a few people who become dedicated supporters of your mission means success beyond a bunch of clicking flybys.

-Let's have a solid approach and goals dear writers, and work to achieve these, yes.
+Let's have a solid approach and goals dear writers and work to achieve these.
 And let's also put our humanity and soul into these pieces we sacrifice time to write in this crazy fallen world.
-Eventually we will break through to new heights, God willing, and then we can say we thoroughly enjoyed the journey, and appreciate the view.
+Eventually, we will break through to new heights, God willing, and then we can say we thoroughly enjoyed the journey and appreciate the view.

 Here a some of my other Hubs I've written giving insight into writing online.

 - Progress Made at Hubpages With First Thousand Views